sunbains/tidb-test-rig/docs/ADVANCED_GUIDE.md

 ---

-## 1. Extending with Custom States
+## 1. Extending with Custom States and Handlers

 The framework uses a state machine pattern.
 You can add custom states and handlers for new test phases or logic.
+Handlers can be written in **Rust** or **Python** (see Python Plugin Support below).

-### Example: Adding a Custom State
+### Example: Adding a Custom State (Rust)

-Suppose you want to add a `Reporting` state that generates a summary report after all tests.

 ```rust
 use test_rig::state_machine::{State, StateContext, StateHandler};